 Figure 8: (a) Mean and (b,c) 5th and 95th percentile probability maps of the areas affected by ballistic projectiles fallout from major explosions and paroxysms, based on event count from 2003 to 2023.
 Estimates are conditioned on the occurrence of a major explosion or a paroxysm with relative probabilities of 88% and 12%, respectively.
 Maximum values between Models 1, 2, and 3 are assumed in each location.
 Colors and contour lines indicate percentage values as shown in the legend.
-In the background is a vertical shaded relief of the island.
+In the background is a vertical shaded relief of the island from the 2012 LiDAR data (MASE, 2013; Di Traglia et al., 2020).

 It is also informative to analyze the distribution of ballistic hazard at specific distances from the craters and specific elevations.
 Figure 9 shows the probability curves of ballistic hazard from major explosions and paroxysms, considered as a single category, as a function of direction from the center of the Crater Terrace, at six selected distances from the craters.
 These curves report the Maximum Model values shown in Figure 8a (as mean value) and also those calculated by Models 1, 2, and 3, along the selected isolines of distance and parameterized with respect to the azimuth angle.
 Their comparison highlights the importance of having considered multiple models.
 In fact, for each distance isoline, depending on the direction, the dominant model can be any of the three depending on the specific features of each model for that direction.
 We also note that in a few cases, the maximum values are slightly greater than all the three models, because the dominant model for the major explosions can differ from the dominant model for the paroxysms.
 Supplementary Figures S5 and S6 similarly report the major explosions and the paroxysms probability curves separately.